SharkBait80/EKSContainerLab/module-4/README.md

 ![Solution Overview](/images/module-4/ApplicationScenario-1.jpg)

 ### Download the Source Files

 You should already have a Remote Desktop session open onto your Windows Server 2019 Dev Workstation (if not, see module 3).

-1. Open a Command shell (e.g. Cmder.exe or Command.exe), and create a project folder.
+1. Open a `C:\Cmder\Cmder.exe` command shell and create a project folder.

 ``` shell
 mkdir c:\myprojects